orbitalchicken/Roadmap/New.md

 Cinnamon Edition - last processed comment: #676
 -----------------------------------------------
-	[Fixed in git] panel: right-click -> paste applet configuration doesn't work [Fixed in git] virtual keyboard: I used to click on the applet “on-screen-keyboard” and it came in focus (and only then).
-For this to work I have to enable it in the accessibility settings.
-With Cinnamon 3.0.x, this woks too, but the keyboard is popping up every each and then (click on menu etc.) and not only if I use the applet.
-Could this be adjusted?
-	[Fixed in git] Ctrl+Alt+Shift+R video recording crashes and throws Cinnamon into fallback mode [Fixed in git] I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
-I deleted the elementary-icons folder.
-Went back to preferences/theme/icons and the choices were all back.
-	[Fixed in git] nemo-preview does not close properly, press space to open it, press space to close it... you end up with an empty window.
-	[Fixed in git] cinnamon: place two panels (bottom and top), add application menu applet to top panel, left zone. when menu is open, hover the applet icon.. it makes the applet flicker.
-	[Fixed in git] choose Mint-Y-Dark for controls: all blue “more info” links in spices’ online lists can’t be read on the dark background
-	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that network settings / network applet:
+	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that Nemo get blank icons after set “Show text in icons” to “Always” or “Local Files Only”.
-		[Fixed in git] the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
-		[Fixed in git] connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version.
-	nemo:
-		[Fixed in git] changing desktop font size segfaults nemo (seems to only happen after a reboot.
-After nemo is restarted, this can't be reproduced anymore.)
-		[Fixed in git] When moving the panel, or resizing the panel, the desktop icons sometimes disappear.
-(Solution is to start/restart Nemo.)
-		[Fixed in git] can't navigate with touchscreen
-	Nemo get blank icons after set “Show text in icons” to “Always” or “Local Files Only”. preferred applications settings seem to have an issue when setting the default app for music.
-I have vlc installed and deadfeef but when I set deadfeef to be the default app to play music, vlc opens all music instead.
-	I can’t set VLC as preferred video application.
-It seems set as preferred application in Cinnamon menu but Nemo keep opening all video format with Video.
 	Cinnamon (3.05+sarah) crashed to Fallback while Winetricks was installing an app, Irfanview.
 It was in the procedure where the installer writes launchers to the desktop. mouse motion settings reset themselves after a while? constantly getting a NEMO “thumbnail error” when I open photo directories (no videos) I haven’t visited in a while.